Panenka (penalty kick): Notable subsequent successful examples

-Among other players, Sergio Ramos is well known for his penchant on regularly using the panenka, most notably during the Euro 2012 semi-finals against Portugal, and his penalties has been praised by Panenka himself.
+Among other players, Sergio Ramos is well known for his penchant on regularly using the panenka, most notably during the Euro 2012 semi-finals against Portugal, and his penalties have been praised by Panenka himself.

+Notable subsequent unsuccessful examples

 Attempted panenkas are often unsuccessful.
-In the 2019 A-League Grand Final Perth Glory player Brendon Santalab, who had scored multiple panenkas previously in his career, played his last game as a professional.
+In the Australian 2019 A-League Grand Final Perth Glory player Brendon Santalab, who had scored multiple panenkas previously in his career, played his last game as a professional.
 The match ended in a penalty shootout between Sydney FC and Santalab's club Perth Glory.
-With Sydney FC leading 3-1, Santalab took Perth's third penalty, attempting a panenka, but Sydney FC goalkeeper Andrew Redmayne was expecting it.
+With Sydney FC leading 3–1, Santalab took Perth's third penalty, attempting a panenka, but Sydney FC goalkeeper Andrew Redmayne was expecting it.
 The keeper stood upright and easily saved the weak kick.
-Sydney FC scored their next penalty, winning the shootout and the A-League Championship 4-1.
+Sydney FC scored their next penalty, winning the shootout and the A-League Championship 4–1.
 In 1992, former England captain Gary Lineker failed a panenka which at the time, would have put him level with Bobby Charlton for the England team's top scorer, the missed penalty instead leaving him one goal behind on 48 for the rest of his career.

+In a 2013 Copa do Brasil quarter final match on 24 October between Corinthians and Grêmio which went to a penalty shootout, Alexandre Pato attempted a panenka, which was easily caught by Grêmio goalkeeper and former Milan teammate Dida, resulting in Gremio winning the shootout and advancing to the semi-finals.

-On July 4th, 2024, during the 2024 Copa América quarterfinal match between Argentina and Ecuador, Lionel Messi missed the opening kick of the penalty shootout when he attempted a panenka.
+On 4 July 2024, during the 2024 Copa América quarterfinal match between Argentina and Ecuador, Lionel Messi missed the opening kick of the penalty shootout when he attempted a panenka.
 The chip fooled the Ecuadorian goalkeeper, but the ball hit the crossbar and bounced up and back, finally landing on the top of the net.
 Argentina nevertheless won the penalty shootout 4–2.
 A few days later, during the tournament's third-place match between Canada and Uruguay, Alphonso Davies missed the fourth kick of the penalty shootout when he attempted a panenka.
 The chip convinced the Uruguayan goalkeeper to dive to his left, but the ball hit the crossbar.
 With that miss, Uruguay ended up winning the penalty shootout 4–3.

+On 18 January 2026 in the AFCON final between Morocco and Senegal, after Senegal left the pitch when a controversial penalty was awarded to Morocco deep in stoppage time, Brahim Díaz attempted a panenka which was easily saved by Édouard Mendy, ultimately costing them the game (though Senegal's win was later overturned and awarded to Morocco by the CAF).